PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 * Use the `property` :term:`decorator` instead of getters and setters.

-* Limit usage of `lambda` functions to one-liners.
-For anything longer than that, define a function with ``def`` instead.
+* Only use `lambda` functions for one-liners that are only used near where they are defined (e.g., when defining the default factory for a `~collections.defaultdict`).
+For anything longer than one line, define a define a function with ``def`` instead.

 * Some plasma parameters depend on more than one |Quantity| of the same physical type.
 For example, when reading the following line of code,